-Mansard extensions run along the whole length of your house's roof and will alter the angle of the roof slope, making it almost vertical.
+Mansard extensions run along the whole length of your roof and will alter the angle of the roof slope, making it almost vertical.
 These tend to be the most expensive type of conversion, but will result in a significant amount of extra space.

 Mansard conversions are suitable for most property types, including terraced, semi-detached and detached houses.